-So, hands down, BARF is the best food.
+So, hands down, a high quality diet, like the BARF diet, is the best food.

-However, if a BARF diet is not realistic for you, financially, there are some commercial puppy foods on the market that will give her what she needs.
+However, if a BARF diet is not realistic for you financially, there are some commercial puppy foods on the market that will give her the nutrition that she needs.

 If your Shih Tzu puppy is like most of them, you could get an earful from her as her collar starts squeezing the big, fat neck that she is sure to develop.

 Big and fat are two words that should not be used to describe a Shih Tzu because, ultimately, that would mean that she is unhealthy, inactive, and very likely to have a short life.

 Who in the world would want that for their little cutie?

 All Shih Tzu puppies have their own individual needs.

 So consider your pups overall profile and talk to your vet for suggestions for brands that will work best for her, and whether a wet dog food or dry dog food makes sense for your pup.